 Padre Pío chose his name after reading a biography of St. Padre Pio.
 St. Pio's gift for confession made a big impression on him.
 The ministry of confession is very important to him.
 He has a charism of music, but he also feels like he may be called to be an exorcist at some point.

-Deacon Pío completed his seminary studies and was ordained as a Deacon in 2016.
-He recently received his ordination into the priesthood on 2 February 2019.
+Padre Pío completed his seminary studies and was ordained as a Deacon in 2016.
+He received his ordination into the priesthood on 2 February 2019.

 Brother Agustín was born in Lima, but he grew up in Huancayo along with Brothers Domingo and Pio.
 He felt the calling to the priesthood at age 16, but his parents thought it was better for him to pursue a career.
 He ignored the calling for many years, pursuing instead the "pleasures of the world."
 He had a very holy experience during a retreat in 2006 and spent two years in discernment with a polish priest.
 He felt a strong devotion to Divine Mercy and wanted to go to Poland and complete seminary training there.
 After learning this was not possible, he was led to Padre Martín's community through Brother Domingo.